5 Essentials For A Dog Friendly Holiday By The Sea

 5. First aid kit

-Bring a first aid kit in case of emergency.
+Lastly, don’t forget to bring a first aid kit on your holiday.
+You want to be prepared in case of emergency if you are far from home and from your vet.
 Include rolled gauze and tape in case you need to treat a wound or injury and to stop any kind of bleeding.
 You can also use a towel.

 Now you should be ready for your dog friendly holiday by the sea!
 What else would you bring with you on your adventure?

 Like what you’ve read?
 Share it with a friend!